Kernel Launch Based on a Sample Project

 CMAKE_CXX_COMPILER_LAUNCHER

-Configures the C++ compiler (such as g++) and BiSheng Compiler launcher as ccache, enabling cache compilation, accelerating repeated compilation, and improving build efficiency.
+Configures the C++ compiler (such as g++) and BiSheng Compiler launcher as ccache.
+After configuration, you can enable cache compilation to accelerate repeated compilation and improve the compilation efficiency.
 Before using this function, you need to install ccache.

 set(CMAKE_CXX_COMPILER_LAUNCHER <launcher_program>)